 The DRC has experienced several outbreaks since the West African crisis.
 The first, which killed four people in mid-2017, was contained in a relatively remote area in the northern Bas-Uele Province and declared over by early July.
 A year later, the disease returned, this time in the country’s northwest and, soon after, in its northeastern North Kivu Province.

-The North Kivu outbreak has become the second largest in history, with a death toll of more than 2,200.
+The North Kivu outbreak became the second largest in history, with a death toll of more than 2,200.
 (The northwest outbreak was declared over within three months.)
 In July, the WHO declared the outbreak a public health emergency of international concern, its most serious designation, after the disease reached the populous city of Goma, on the border with Rwanda.
-Violence in the region, where a decades-long conflict continues to simmer, has undermined efforts to curb the outbreak.
+Violence in the region, where a decades-long conflict continues to simmer, undermined efforts to curb the outbreak.

-By early 2020, the crisis was waning.
-Just as health officials were preparing to declare the outbreak over in April, however, several new cases were reported.
-At the same time, the spread of the new coronavirus disease, COVID-19, across Africa has raised concerns about the DRC’s capacity to respond to simultaneous outbreaks.
+Meanwhile, the spread of the new coronavirus disease, COVID-19, across Africa has raised concerns about the DRC’s capacity to respond to simultaneous outbreaks.

 What are the economic consequences of outbreaks?